Redot-Engine/redot-docs/classes/class_tileset.rst

 Create an alternative-level proxy for the given identifiers.
 A proxy will map set of tile identifiers to another set of identifiers.

-This can be used to replace a tile in all TileMaps using this TileSet, as TileMap nodes will find and use the proxy's target tile when one is available.

-Proxied tiles can be automatically replaced in TileMap nodes using the editor.
+Proxied tiles can be automatically replaced in TileMapLayer nodes using the editor.

 .. rst-class:: classref-item-separator